-The goal of FRSN is to provide the necessary tools and resources to reduce personal, family, and work related stress issues, to include the reduction of traumatic stress effects on first responders, and appropriate career decision making.
-The key components of the FRSN programs include the 6-day residential treatment for first responders, also known as the West Coast Post-trauma Retreat (WCPR), and the 6-day program for significant others & spouses (SOS).
+Our goal is to provide first responders and their families tools to reduce personal and family stress, encourage appropriate career decisions and reduce the effects of traumatic incident stress on an individual's life.
+The key components of the FRSN are the 6-day residential treatment for first responders, also known as the West Coast Post-trauma Retreat (WCPR), and the 6-day program for significant others & spouses (SOS).

 The FRSN is a collaboration of first responder peers (included but not limited to police, fire, corrections, dispatch, and emergency medical services), SOS peers, culturally competent mental health clinicians, and chaplains; all of these individuals volunteer their time.
 We encourage you to contact us if you or someone you know is in need of assistance.Learn More